InRobots/MarsScapes/README.md

 To characterize all landforms on Mars and label all pixels without omission, we define nine categories, including soil, sand, gravel, bedrock, rocks, tracks, shadows, background and unknown.
 We give specific descriptions and examples of each category in the [supplementary.pdf](https://github.com/InRobots/MarsScapes/files/7965342/supplementary.pdf).

 ## Data collection and annotation
-The raw mars images are courtesy of NASA/JPL-Caltech.
+The raw Mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).
 We pick out 3379 images that meet our criteria and employ PtGui software to splice them into 195 panoramas.

 we adopt [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool), a pseudo manual annotation tool that uses watershed algorithm in OpenCV, which reduces part of our workload by automatically separating two adjacent terrains with high contrast.
 To store the annotation data in a desirable JSON format, we rewrite the [create_poly_json.py](https://github.com/InRobots/MarsScapes/blob/main/create_poly_json.py) file of the software.